eliasmarcon/evol_turing_machine/README.md

       - **Results and Saving:** Prints the best-evolved individual and its state table.
 Saves results, including state table and tape configuration, to a file if it achieves the maximum number of ones and steps for the Busy Beaver problem.

-- `busy_beaver_output.txt`: shows the current run for a busy beaver and saves the found busy beaver (if it does not already exist) to the corresponding file of the `./busy_beaver_solutions` folder.
+- `busy_beaver_output.txt`: shows the last run for a busy beaver and saves the found busy beaver (if it does not already exist) to the corresponding file of the `./busy_beaver_solutions` folder.

 - `run_busy_beaver.sh`: the bash script compiles and runs a C++ program for the Busy Beaver Genetic Algorithm, taking three command-line arguments: number of states, population size, and number of generations, with error checking and result output to a file.